Title/Position: Associate Professor

 MCRI Projects: B2: Suburban Redevelopment and Tower Renewal; B8: Everyday Suburbanisms; MCRI Steering Committee.

-Background: Doug Young’s interest is in undertaking critical urban research.
-His goal is to interpret empirical phenomena in ways that challenge mainstream concepts and analyses.
-Underlying this approach is a belief that a progressive urban future is possible.
-Currently, Young’s research is in two broad areas: The first is processes of decline and renewal in post-war suburban districts.
+Background: Doug Young’s research is in two broad areas: The first is processes of decline and renewal in post-war suburban districts.
 He is exploring the discursive, material and policy dimensions of those processes as well as the intersecting roles of state, market and civil society actors.
-This research is being undertaken in Toronto and Leipzig and is funded by the Global Suburbanisms MCRI.
 The second area of research is a consideration of how we live in the 21st century with the legacies of 20th century urbanisms, more specifically socialist and modernist urbanisms.
-This research is a comparative study of iconic spaces in Hanoi, Berlin and Stockholm and is funded by a SSHRC Standard Research Grant.
+This research is a comparative study of iconic spaces in Hanoi, Berlin and Stockholm.

 Research Interests: Processes of suburban decline and renewal; legacies of socialist and modernist urbanism; Toronto, Berlin, Hanoi, Stockholm.